 The articles submitted for the defense must be of publishable quality.
 The scholar's dissertation committee decides whether the articles meet this standard.
-Typical length of the articles is 30 pages.
-Articles must have been submitted for possible publication to a journal prior to final approval of dissertation.
+The typical length of the articles is 30 pages.
+Articles must have been submitted for possible publication in a journal prior to final approval of the dissertation.